flypenguin/hugo-flypenguin-de/content/post/2019/2019-08-31-the-4-ways-of-returning-data-from-an-azure-function.md

 # Method 1 - context property

 The context object has one property per defined "out" binding.
-So if our property is named "thisIsAnOutputBinding", our result property is <span class="lang:default decode:true crayon-inline ">context.</span>thisIsAnOutputBinding , or as MicroSoft puts it:
+So if our property is named "thisIsAnOutputBinding", our result property is `context.`thisIsAnOutputBinding , or as MicroSoft puts it:

-> Outputs (bindings of <span class="lang:default decode:true crayon-inline ">direction === "out"</span> ) can be written to by a function in a number of ways.
-In all cases, the <span class="lang:default decode:true crayon-inline">name</span> property of the binding as defined in _function.json_ corresponds to the name of the object member written to in your function.
+> Outputs (bindings of `direction === "out"` ) can be written to by a function in a number of ways.
+In all cases, the `name` property of the binding as defined in _function.json_ corresponds to the name of the object member written to in your function.

-Simply put, you just assign the value to a <span class="lang:default decode:true crayon-inline ">context</span>  member and you're done:
+Simply put, you just assign the value to a `context`  member and you're done:

 ```
 module.exports = function(context, req) {